mricanho/Solar_Scheduler/README.md

 * **Building priority** – buildings are scheduled in the order they arrive.
 * **Workweek window** – only Monday–Friday are considered; unassigned days still appear in the output.

-The algorithm is kept intentionally simple (greedy + helper) to satisfy the prompt’s MVP scope and run in O(B × E).
+The algorithm is kept intentionally simple (greedy + helper) to satisfy the MVP scope and run in O(B × E).

 ---